yum-food/TaSTT/README.md

    also uses Whisper, but they rely on the C# interface to Const-Me's CUDA-enabled Whisper implementation.
 This implementation does not support beam search decoding and waits for pauses to segment your voice.
-Thus it's less accurate and higher latency than this project's Python-based transcription engine, but it's more performant.
-It supports more feature (like cloud-based TTS), so you might want to check it out.
+Thus it's less accurate and higher latency than this project's transcription engine.
+It supports more features (like cloud-based TTS), so you might want to check it out.

 Why should you pick this project over the alternatives?
-This project has the lowest latency (measured <500ms end-to-end on mid-range hardware), most reliable transcriptions of any STT in VRChat, period.
+This project is mature, low-latency (typically 500-1000 ms end-to-end in game under load), reliable, and accurate.
 There is no network hop to worry about and no subscription to manage.
 Just download and go.

 ## Design overview